cocode/TrekBASIC/README.txt

 KEYWORDS "PRINT", and "GOTO"

 TODO on interpreter.
+0. Add support for automatically understanding new two-character operators.
+    FIX lexer.
+1. Fully support two-dimensional arrays.
+    A. Need tuples for function calls FNA(x,y,z) and array subscripts A(1,2,3) 0 Note that these subscripts can be expressions.
+        1. Current function and array code only works for single, literal values.
-0. Support dialects.
-At least the two star trek programs I have.
+2. Support dialects.
+At least the two star trek programs I have. (basic_dialects.py)
-1. Starting to parse some statements (like FOR) at load time.
+3. Starting to parse some statements (like FOR) at load time.
 Should lex any expressions at load time.
-2. Need tuples for function calls FNA(x,y,z) and array subscripts A(1,2,3) 0.0 Note that these subscripts can be expressions.
-    1. Current function and array code only works for single, literal values.
 3. Boolean expressions?
 4. built in functions: ABS SGN SQR EXP LOG LOG10
 5. String functions, like LEFT, LEN, etc.